Book Featured Today: Nailed: Resort to Murder Mystery II

 Top Writing Tip: Learn the craft, find a good editor to work with, and attend writer’s conferences.
 The first two will take you far and serve you well while the third helps you network with other writers, because writing is so solitary.

-Hi Carolyn, thank you for taking the time to talk with us!
+Hi Avery, thank you for taking the time to talk with us!